-- 1. Graduation gowns are to be worn over clothing listed for "Formal Ceremonies". - 2.
-No graduation caps are permitted for Baccalaureate.
-The white graduation gown collar is not worn. - 3.
-Dark colored dress pants must be worn. - 4.
-Dress shoes must be worn that are clean and polished.
+1. Graduation gowns are to be worn over clothing listed for "Formal Ceremonies," including a tie.

+2. No graduation caps are permitted for Baccalaureate.
+The white graduation gown collar is not worn.

+3. Dark colored dress pants must be worn.

+4. Dress shoes must be worn that are clean and polished.
 Students who wear shoes inappropriately (wearing them as "slippers") will be subject to a demerit.
-Sneakers, sandals, flip-flops, etc., are not permitted. - 5.
-Gentlemen must be properly groomed and clean shaven. - 6.
+Sneakers, sandals, flip-flops, etc., are not permitted.

+- 5. Gentlemen must be properly groomed and clean shaven. - 6.
 No earrings or other visible body piercing is acceptable for gentlemen. - 7.
 DO NOT bring any cords, caps, medals and/or pins. - 8.
-Gum chewing is prohibited. - XIII.
-Graduation: Any student who fails to adhere to any dress policy may be denied participation in Graduation and may not be refunded for any costs/fees associated with this event. - a.
-Graduation gowns are to be worn over clothing listed for "Formal Ceremonies." - b.
-Graduation caps, tassels, and gowns must be worn. - c.
+Gum chewing is prohibited.

+XIII.
+Graduation: Any student who fails to adhere to any dress policy may be denied participation in Graduation and may not be refunded for any costs/fees associated with this event.

+a.
+Graduation gowns are to be worn over clothing listed for "Formal Ceremonies."

+b.
+Graduation caps, tassels, and gowns must be worn.

+c.
 Graduates may wear any honor stoles, honor cords, tassels, medals and pins earned during the awards assembly.

-- d.
-Students are prohibited from defacing or altering graduation related attire (ex: caps, gowns, etc.) - e.
-Graduates must wear attire in line with "Formal Ceremonies" underneath their gowns. - f.
-DO NOT bring any purses, handbags, or non-approved items to the line-up and/or stage. - g.
-Boys must be properly shaved and groomed. - h.
-No visible piercing or tattoos are allowed. - i.
-No earrings or other visible body piercing is acceptable for gentlemen. - j.
+d.
+Students are prohibited from defacing or altering graduation related attire (ex: caps, gowns, etc.)

+e.
+Graduates must wear attire in line with "Formal Ceremonies" underneath their gowns.

+f.
+DO NOT bring any purses, handbags, or non-approved items to the line-up and/or stage.

+g.
+Boys must be properly shaved and groomed.

+h.
+No visible piercing or tattoos are allowed.

+i.
+No earrings or other visible body piercing is acceptable for gentlemen.

+j.
 Gum-chewing is prohibited.

 XIV.
-Identification Cards (ID): All students must have an Archbishop Carroll identification card.
+Identification Cards (ID): All students must have a Carroll High identification card.
 This card must be worn on an official school lanyard and made visible at all times on all school days.
 It must be presented on request to any member of the school staff.
 If a student needs a new card they should contact the Office of Student Affairs immediately.
 The cost of a replacement card is \$10.00 and \$5.00 for the lanyard which may be charged through the student's FACTS Tuition account.
 Only school issued lanyards are acceptable to be used in conjunction with the school ID.
 Failure to wear the ID or official school lanyard may result in an automatic demerit.
 Defacing the ID card in any way through the use of stickers, pictures or any type of writing or artistry, or failure to present the ID card is considered defiance, which may result in disciplinary action.
 A lost, broken or destroyed card is not a valid excuse for not complying with the ID rules.
 Students may be required to purchase a new ID card or lanyard if their own card is missing, broken or defaced.
 A student may be denied access to school activities if they are unable to present their ID card.
+Students must wear their own ID.
+Students wearing someone else's ID will receive demerits.

 XV.
-Authorized Sweatshirts/Jackets/Pullovers: The following is a list of the authorized ACCHS:
+Authorized Sweatshirts/Jackets/Pullovers: Carroll High's authorized list:

-- a.
-Black ACCHS sweatshirt

-- b.
-Carolina blue ACCHS sweatshirts
+a.
+Black, gray, or white Carroll High sweatshirt only.

-- c.
-Gray zip "varsity" jacket
+b.
+Gray zip "varsity" jacket/ Black zip logo jacket.

-- d.
-Quarter zip gray jacket
+c.
+Quarter zip gray jacket.

-- e.
-Off-white booster club pullover

-- f.
+d.
 Black zip logo jacket.

 XVI.
-Game Day Athletic Teams Uniform: Athletic teams may wear the current year preapproved team jacket on scheduled game days ONLY.
+Game Day Athletic Teams Uniform: Athletic teams may wear the current year preapproved team jacket, and/or jersey on scheduled game days ONLY.

-XVI: Honor Society and Club Dress: These organizations can wear their current year shirts with ACCHS pants and shoes on the 2nd and 4th Fridays of every month unless another type uniform is required on that day.
+XVI: Honor Society and Club Dress: These organizations can wear their current year shirts with Carroll High pants and shoes on the 2nd and 4th Fridays of every month unless another type uniform is required on that day.